TomoRS-Med/TomoRS-Med.github.io/profile.md

 Department of System Physiology, Faculty of Medicine, The University of Tokyo, Tokyo, Japan<br>
 Advisor: <ins>[Kimiko Yamamoto](https://square.umin.ac.jp/bme/Member.html)</ins>

-## Education
-2025 Apr-
-The University of Tokyo Graduate School of Medicine Division of Functional Biology Department of Systems Biology (PhD candidate)
-Kurume University Institute of Life Science Department of Systems Biology Doctoral Fellow A Residency doctor at Kurume University Hospital

-2019 - 2025
-: M.D.<br>
-Faculty of Medicine, The University of Tokyo, Tokyo, Japan

 ## Clinical activities
 2024 May - 2024.Jun